Standard Terms and Conditions of Engagement

 - MBA will not be liable for any losses, claims, expenses, actions, demands, damages, liabilities or any other proceedings arising out of reliance on any information which is false, misleading or incomplete.

 All aspects of the Services and the Engagement Letter are governed by, and construed in accordance with, the laws of the state of Queensland.
 Both you and MBA irrevocably submit to the exclusive jurisdiction of the Courts of the state of Queensland.

 If any provision or part provision of this agreement is found to be illegal, unenforceable or otherwise invalid then, despite that invalidity:

 - This agreement will remain in full force and effect; and

 - That provision will be deemed to be deleted and substituted by a valid one which in its economic effect comes so close to the invalid provision that it can be reasonably assumed that the parties would have contracted also with this new provision.

-- Rates are subject to increase from time to time.
+- Rates are reviewed annually and may increase over time.